OUR TEACHERS

 Owner & Teacher, RECE

 Katie has over 22 years of music experience and started performing professionally at the age of 12.
-S She is passionate about educating future generations and passing on her love of music to all ages.
+She is passionate about educating future generations and passing on her love of music to all ages.
 Katie customizes each lesson to the student's goals while simultaneously keeping each lesson fun.

 Grace Hetherington